Yancovenant/PLANTATIONERP/documentation.md

         - will use registry.lock to self.start() the server.
     - start() :
         - will set memory limit, ONLY FOR LINUX
+            - using config value, gevent, or original hard limit
+            - setting limit by:
+                - RLIMIT_AS -> maximum virtual memory a process can use.
+                - get current limit, soft, hard -> cannot be exceed
+                - set new limit, soft.
         - Setting up signal to be used by signal_handler
         - if config['http_enabled'] will do @http_spawn()
             - @http_spawn() do :